vitalitylearning2021/interpolationCUDA/index.md

 </p>

 In other words, image inpainting enables reconstructing the image at the locations occupied by the “jetphotos.net” banner by exploiting the knowledge of the image at all the other surrounding locations.
 Finally, one may wish to perform geometrical transformations to achieve, for example, the so-called *image warping*.
-Image warping is illustrated below in Figure [4](#imageWarping):
+Image warping is illustrated below in figure [4](#imageWarping):

 <p align="center">
   <img src="imageWarping.jpg" width="200" id="imageWarping">